A Day Late and a Dollar Short

 A Day Late and a Dollar Short (2002) is Terry McMillan's fifth novel.
 It is about a family in Las Vegas in 1994.
 Family charts in the end pages assist readers in keeping track of who is who in the large and dysfunctional Price family.

 Plot

 Unlike McMillan's previous novels, A Day Late and a Dollar Short emphasizes the love and bonds of adult family members instead of friends.
-It explores relationships between parents, their children, and siblings.
+It explores relationships between parents, their children, and siblings over the course of a year.

 When the reader is introduced to the characters, they witness a damaged family become torn even further apart.
 Near the resolution they will see how this torn family picks up the pieces to come together.
 The story is told from the perspectives of six different characters (each a member of the Price family).
 They deal with contemporary concepts like prescription drug addiction, alcoholism, incest, homosexuality, molestation, single parenthood, and divorce.